 - B&T reserves the right to move entries into other categories.

 - All sections of the entry must be completed in order to be judged.
 Incomplete entries will be disqualified.

 - Finalists announced 8th April.
-Early Bird tickets to the awards are available until 15st April.
-The Awards will be held on 30 July, 2020 at The Metro Theatre, 624 George St, Sydney.
+The Awards will be held on 4 June, 2020 virtually.

 General Manager – Commercial